bpasanek/puzzlepoesis/README.md

         . . . . . . . . . .
         ~L

-  But note, our solutions should not divide words, which means there are constraints (represented below with question marks and hyphens).
+We are treating poems as frames into which words are packed (as in a packing puzzle).
+But note, our solutions cannot divide words, which means there are constraints (represented below with question marks and hyphens) that the current modified pentomino solver has not yet been programmed to respect.

+How to rewrite the C code?
+A good question!
+These positions in the grid should, Brad think, be filled first in the revised walk-back routine.
+That is, the first pentominoes should be placed over these squares in such a way that no piece covers only part of a poem position marked with a ?-?, ?-?-?, etc. Performance might be optimized if the partially packed puzzle is then checked for areas that won't fit a pentomino.
+Alternately, brute packing of shapes can continues until the solver fails and has to back up and start again.

+It may well be that there are sonnets that do not have solutions.

   Sonnet 2: